rrott/rrott.com/source/blog/2016-05-31-how-to-start-using-gitlab.markdown

 $ git remote set-url --add origin git@gitlab.com:<username>/<repo>.git
 ```

-After that all time you run push command, all your commits will be sent to both remote servers.
+After that each time you run `push` command, all your commits will be sent to both remote servers.

->Note: You may add Bitbucket there as well, or your own private GitLab server, but the more servers you have the slowest push you get.
+>Note: You may add Bitbucket as well, or even your own private GitLab server, but the more remote servers you have the slowest push you get.

 Let's see if all is ok: